 Not a bad theory.
 The shape of the stone would make sense that it was trying to tear flesh or inflict damage.
 It looks cool nonetheless.

 Artifact type: Paint making tools made of shells and assorted bones

 Origin: Blombos Cave, Western Cape, South Africa

 Isn’t this place just remarkable?
-Beautiful little cave tucked away off the cape of South Africa.
+A beautiful little cave tucked away off the cape of South Africa.
 This was an important discovery because it suggested the “modern behavior” of our Middle Stone Age ancestors.
-The cave was thought to have been a paint making studio!
+The cave was thought to have been a paint-making studio!
 This was discovered in 2008 and was one of the most recent finds.
 The paint making studio consisting of two toolkits dates back to 100,000 years ago.
 Scientists discovered traces of a red, paint-like mixture stored in two abalone shells.

-I always wondered what you could find at the southern most tip of Africa!
-An archeologist’s dream come true.
+I always wondered what you could find at the southern tip of Africa!
+An archaeologist’s dream come true.

 Skhul Cave Beads

 Artifact type: Shell beads jewelry

 Middle Paleolithic shell beads in Israel and Algeria by Marian Vanhaeran et al. supports the hypothesis that anatomically modern humans in Africa, very early in time, had an aptitude for symbolic thinking.